altaurog/pgcopy/README.rst

 * json
 * jsonb
 * uuid
+* arrays

 .. note::

     PostgreSQL numeric does not support ``Decimal('Inf')`` or ``Decimal('-Inf')``.  pgcopy serializes these as ``NaN``.

+Arrays
+"""""""
+As of v1.4, multidimensional arrays of any of the supported datatypes are also supported.
+Arrays can be made with ``list`` or ``tuple`` types.

 Encoding
 """""""""